Hyuga974/GameMixAndroid/README.md

 - Other apps cannot access the sandbox
 - Data stays unreadable on rooted devices

+**OWASP Top 10 Compliance**:
+Relevant OWASP Top 10 risks are evaluated and mitigated:
+- **A01:2021 – Broken Access Control** → Scoped permissions & validation before actions
+- **A02:2021 – Cryptographic Failures** → Encrypted storage and Bluetooth pairing
+- **A03:2021 – Injection** → No dynamic SQL; parameterized queries only
+- **A05:2021 – Security Misconfiguration** → Secure defaults for Gradle builds and permissions
+- **A07:2021 – Identification and Authentication Failures** → Pseudonym validation and session handling
+- **A09:2021 – Security Logging and Monitoring Failures** → CI/CD logs and crash reports stored securely

 ## Structural Tests
 These verify internal code logic: branching, conditions, and edge case handling.